CHINA ANNOUNCES 2017 TIMELINE FOR DOMESTIC IVORY BAN

 “Japan is the last man standing as a major legal destination for ivory.”
 Knights said.
 “If Japan joined the global community on this we could consign the abuses of the ivory trade to history.”

 The international commercial ivory trade was banned in 1989, following a decade of out-of-control poaching that decimated African elephant populations from 1.3 million in 1979 to an estimated 609,000 by the late 1980s.
 As a result of the ban, poaching decreased significantly and ivory prices plummeted.
-But a “one-off” sale of ivory in 2008 and the legal domestic trade in places such as Hong Kong, China, Thailand, Vietnam and the US have allowed for the laundering of illegal ivory shipments from recently poached elephants.
+But a “one-off” sale of ivory in 2008 and the legal domestic trade in places such as China (including Hong Kong SAR), Thailand, Vietnam and the US have allowed for the laundering of illegal ivory shipments from recently poached elephants.

 Journalists on deadline may email firstname.lastname@example.org